This post is for you if you’re wondering how to make a will.

 - This is 2019 – who do I trust with my online passwords so that if I get run over tomorrow, Flea doesn’t lose access to 14 years of family photos and videos?

-Without a will, all of these questions are going to land in the lap of your family.
+Unless you find out how to make a will, all of these questions are going to land in the lap of your family.
 That’s a lot of complexity and responsibility at a time when they’re likely to be emotional and fragile.

 I know that thinking of your child grieving your death is a horrible, uncomfortable thought.
 But I suppose I also think the last gift I’ll be able to give Flea is a degree of protection and certainty through my will, and the provisions I’ve made for her while I’m still alive.